 As for Varun, he has his kitty full with an Afro-Indian song, a film project and other album works.

-For the African song which will be released in February, he has associating with a popular Ugandan singer, Jose Chameleon.
+For the African song which will be released in February, he has associated with a popular Ugandan singer, Jose Chameleon.
 Gold’s Own Country to be directed by debutant Piyush is his next film project.